GIF Maker

 Frequently Asked Questions

-It uses gifenc, a small modern GIF89a encoder that runs in JavaScript with a neuquant-inspired colour quantiser.
+It uses gifenc, a small pure-JavaScript GIF89a encoder with a PNNQuant colour quantiser.
 Encoding happens inside a Web Worker so the page stays responsive during long jobs.

 GIF stores delay as an integer number of centiseconds, so anything you enter is rounded to the nearest 10 ms. Browsers also enforce a minimum playback delay (around 20 ms in Chromium) for compatibility with very old animated GIFs, which is why ultra-fast frames may play slower than expected.